 • Direct Unsubsidized Loans, available to eligible undergraduates and graduate students regardless of financial need.

-How to Apply for Student Loans
+Understanding How Student Loans Work

-Understanding Student Loan Interest Rates
+Student Loan Interest Rates and Fees

 Fixed-rate student loans have an interest rate that stays the same over the life of the loan.
 Although the rate might start off higher than on variable-rate loans, it won’t change as general interest rates fluctuate.

 The way interest on private student loans works is different.
 Private student loans may have either fixed or variable interest rates.
 Variable-rate loans, also called floating-rate loans, have an interest rate that can vary every month, quarter, or year.
 Rates usually start off lower than a fixed-rate loan, but can fluctuate dramatically over the life of the loan.

 If you expect to pay off your student loans quickly, you may consider a variable-rate loan.
 But if you’re not sure how much you’ll be making after you graduate, or you don’t think you’ll be able to pay your student loans off fast, or you’re just not a risk taker, a fixed-rate loan might be a better choice.